-- Only putting the foundations of the Arc took a period of two years.
+- Only putting the foundations of the Arc took two years.

 - In 1811, Jean Chalgrin died and the task of building Arc was taken over by his former pupil Louis-Robert Goust.

-- In 1814, the constructional work was stopped due to the defeat of France.
+- In 1814, the construction work was stopped due to the defeat of France.

 - In 1823, Jean-Nicolas Huyot was commissioned to continue the work of Arc construction.